sanazv/CarND-Vehicle-Detection/writeup.md

 ## Feature Extraction
 The final feature vector is combination of all the individual feature vectors.
-This means that all individual feature vectors are appended together to create one long vector of ??? size per image.
+This means that all individual feature vectors are appended together to create one long vector of 2580 elements per image.

 ## Data Preparation
 There are a few other steps before the feature vector is ready to be used to train the classifier.